microsoft/everyonecancode/instructions/day1/ApplicationPart2/README.md

 - Navigate to the _Overview_ tab on the left hand side of the Web App Service.
   ![App Service URL](./images/light/AppServicesDocLink.png)
-- Hit the URL, add `/docs` to the end, then test the website using the interactive documentation to figure out if the features of our Milligram will work.
+- Hit on Default Domain, add `/docs` to the end, then test the website using the interactive documentation to figure out if the features of our Milligram will work.
 - In your browser you will have the following view:
   ![Test API Page](./images/light/TestAPIGetImages.png)